 You will have enough excuses to postpone or miss your sessions.

-Online tutors follow strict rules, like giving some penalties, for instance, deducting some marks for missing a class or failure to submit an assignment, or even inactive in-class intercommunication, etc., which ultimately compels people to follow the timeline.
+Online tutors follow strict rules, like giving some penalties, for instance, deducting some marks for missing a class or failing to submit an assignment, or even inactive in-class intercommunication, etc., which ultimately compels people to follow the timeline.

 If you are taking online classes from home, work, or anywhere, be sure that there will be disturbances.